krzysztofj1234567890/computer-science-basics-tutorials/aws_architect_certification/aws_architect_exam.md

 #### A Lambda function is processing streaming data that must be analyzed with SQL.

 load the data into a Kinesis data stream and then analyze it with Kinesis Data Analytics to get that SQL analysis.

+to run SQL queries on data in a Kinesis stream, the format of the data matters
+- Each record in the stream must conform to the format consistently.

 #### Security logs generated by the AWS web application firewall must be sent to a third party auditing application.